JosephDuffy/AuthenticationManager/README.md

 }
 ```

+As with setting the PIN, you can do this manually:

+`PINManager.sharedInstance.PIN = "6789"`

 ### Resetting the PIN

-Resetting the PIN is a simple task: remove the value of the PIN in the user defaults.
-This can be done by calling `AuthenticationManager.sharedInstance.userDefaults.removeObjectForKey(kAMPINKey)`
+Resetting the PIN is a simple task: set the value of the PIN to `nil`.
+This can be done by calling `PINManager.sharedInstance.PIN = nil`

 ## Upcoming

 There are various features that will hopefully be coming to Authentication Manager, some of which include:

-* More secure storing of the user's PINs
 * Support for more authentication methods, including biometrics
 * Localisation of the user-facing aspects of the application